 - You might need an MRI scan.
 The Food and Drug Administration recommends routine monitoring with MRI after three years.
 However, recent studies show that there's little data to support routine screening unless you have symptoms.

 - Breast implants might hamper breast-feeding.
 Some women are able to successfully breast-feed after breast augmentation, while others aren't.

 - Insurance might not cover breast implants.
 Unless it's medically necessary — such as the need for implant reconstruction after a mastectomy for breast cancer — breast augmentation might not be covered by your insurance plan.
 Be prepared to handle any expenses that accompany breast augmentation, including related surgeries or future imaging tests.

 - You might need additional surgery after breast implant removal.
-If you have your implants removed, you might need a breast lift or other additional surgery to help your breasts maintain an aesthetically pleasing appearance.
+If you have your implants removed, you might need a breast lift or other additional surgery to help your breasts look better.

-Based on your breast anatomy, body type and other factors, your surgeon might recommend one type of implant over another for optimal cosmetic results.
+Based on your breast anatomy, body type and other factors, your surgeon might recommend one type of implant over another for the best results.
 Ultimately, however, the choice between saline and silicone is up to you.

 - Breast augmentation.
 American Society of Plastic Surgeons. http://www.plasticsurgery.org/cosmetic-procedures/breast-augmentation.html.
 Accessed July 10, 2018.

 - Nahabedian M. Implant-based breast reconstruction and augmentation. https://www.uptodate.com/contents/search.
 Accessed July 10, 2018.